Vrooli/Vrooli/packages/docs/docs/setup/getting_started/stripe_setup.md

 **Note:** Refer to the [Stripe API documentation](https://stripe.com/docs/api) and [webhook documentation](https://stripe.com/docs/webhooks) when updating the server.
 ChatGPT also knows a lot about Stripe.

 ## Test the Server
 To simulate events for local testing, use the Stripe CLI.
+This forwards events from your Stripe account to a local webhook running on your machine.
+It also allows you to trigger events manually.
+Here's how to set it up:

 1. **Install the Stripe CLI:** Follow the instructions [here](https://stripe.com/docs/stripe-cli#install).
 2. **Login to Stripe:** Link your Stripe account with the CLI using the `stripe login` command in your terminal and follow the prompts.